Gankra/thesis/thesis.md

 satisfied by the destructor.
 Destructors provide a uniform interface with no context required precisely *because* they aren't general.

-Unfortunately, ensuring that code *does* execute is a bit of a nastier problem.
+Unfortunately, ensuring that destructors execute is a nasty problem.
 At the limit, hardware can fail and programs can abort.
 We just need to live with that fact.
 For most resources this is actually fine; either the resources are rendered irrelevant by the program ending, or the operating system will automatically clean them all up itself.

-However even accepting those circumstances, strict linearity is a bit of a pain.
+Even accepting those circumstances, strict linearity is a bit of a pain.
 In particular, it is desirable to be able to create reference-counted cycles of types with destructors.
-If all references to this cycle are lost, then it will still keep itself alive, leaking the destructors themselves.
-Further, it is sometimes desirable to manually prevent a destructor from running, particularly when decomposing it into its constituent parts.
-For instance, one may wish to downgrade a pointer that knows it lives on the heap to a raw pointer, perhaps to pass to a C API.
+Even if all references to such a cycle are lost, it will keep itself alive, leaking the destructors themselves.
+Further, it is sometimes desirable to manually prevent a destructor from running, particularly when decomposing a value into its constituent parts.
+For instance, one may wish to downgrade a pointer that would normally free its allocation to a raw pointer, perhaps to pass to a C API.

-There are various solutions to this problem, but most languages that include destructors (C++, Rust, D, C#, Java, ...) generally accept that sometimes destructors (AKA finalizers) won't run.
+There are various solutions to this problem, but most languages that include destructors (C++, Rust, D, C#, Java, ...) generally accept that sometimes they won't run.
 They're convenient and generally reliable, but if one *really* needs something to happen, they can't always be relied on.
-For Rust in particular, one can't pass a value with a destructor to an arbitrary third-party, and rely on the destructor to ever be called, even if the borrows it held have expired.
+For Rust in particular, one can't pass a value with a destructor to an arbitrary third-party and rely on the destructor to be called, even if the borrows it held have expired.

 As a concrete example, we can consider Rust's `drain` interface. `Drain` is a utility for efficiently performing bulk removal from the middle of a growable array.
-Arrays require their elements to be stored contiguously, so removing from the middle of one generally requires the elements after it to be back-shifted to fill the hole.
-Doing this repeatedly is incredibly expensive, so it's desirable to be able to defer the backshift until we are done removing elements.
+Arrays require their elements to be stored contiguously, so removing from the middle of one generally requires the elements after it to be shifted back to fill the hole.
+Doing this repeatedly is incredibly expensive, so it's desirable to be able to defer the shift until we are done removing elements.
 Doing this means the array is in an unsound state while the removals are happening.
+We don't want this state to be observable by the client.

-One solution to this problem is to require the removals to be done in an atomic fashion.
-For instance, if `drain` required a destination buffer to be passed to it, then it could copy all the elements at once and back-shift at the end of the function call.
-To the caller of `drain`, the array would appear to always be in a consistent state.
-However such an interface is another example of taking too much control from the user.
-They may not want to copy the elements anywhere, but instead want to destroy them right away.
+One solution to this problem is to require the caller to pass in a destination buffer for all the elements that will be removed.
+Then `drain` can just run to completion without ever yielding control to the client.
+Unfortunately, this is quite inflexible.

-Instead, `drain` is implemented as an iterator.
-Elements are removed one at a time, allowing the user to decide what is done with them without any need for temporary allocations.
-However this means that we need to worry about the user observing this inconsistent state, and how to clean it up.
-At first blush, the problem seems trivial for Rust to solve.
+To get more control we once again created an external interface, implementing `drain` as an iterator.
+Elements are removed one at a time, allowing the user to decide what is done with them without any need for allocating a buffer.
+At first blush, the safety of this interface seems trivially solved by ownership.
 Drain is mutating the array, so it contains a mutable reference to the array.
-That means the array is inaccessible through any interface but the iterator itself while it exists.
-The backshift can then be done in the iterator's destructor, which is exactly when the borrow it holds expires.
+That means the array is inaccessible through any interface but the iterator while it exists.
+The shifting can then be done in the iterator's destructor, which is exactly when the borrow it holds expires.
 Perfect!

 ```rust
 // A growable array with 5 numbers